jeanlescure/knexjs-dump-man/README.md

 - Add a way to **dump** typed table schemas
 - Add a way to **load** typed table schemas
-- Add better error catching
+- Implement better error catching